ava-labs/subnet-evm/plugin/evm/validators/README.md

 - State package : The state package stores the validator state and uptime information.
 - Uptime package: The uptime package manages the uptime tracking of the validators.
-- Manager struct: The manager struct is responsible to manage the state and uptime of the validators.
+- Manager struct: The manager struct is responsible for managing the state and uptime of the validators.

 ## State Package

 The state package stores the validator state and uptime information.
 The state package implements a CRUD interface for validators.
 The implementation tracks validators by their validationIDs and assumes they're unique per node and their validation period.
 The state implementation also assumes NodeIDs are unique in the tracked set.
-The state implementation only allows existing validator's `weight` and `IsActive` fields to be updated; all other fields should be constant and if any other field changes, the the state manager errors and does not update the validator.
+The state implementation only allows existing validator's `weight` and `IsActive` fields to be updated; all other fields should be constant and if any other field changes, the state manager errors and does not update the validator.

-For L1 validators active status equals if the validator has enough balance on P-chain to cover continuous fees.
-When a L1 validator goes out of balance, it is marked as inactive in P-chain and this information is passed to the Subnet-EVM's state.
+For L1 validators, an `active` status implies the validator balance on the P-Chain is sufficient to cover the continuous validation fee.
+When an L1 validator balance is depleted, it is marked as `inactive` on the P-Chain and this information is passed to the Subnet-EVM's state.

 The State interface allows a listener to register to the state changes including validator addition, removal and active status change.
 The listener always receives the full state when it first subscribes.

-The package defines how to serialize the data with a codec and it can write and read the validator state and uptime information to/from the database.
+The package defines how to serialize the data according to the codec.
+It can read and write the validator state and uptime information within the database.

 ## Uptime Package

-Uptime package manages the uptime tracking of the validators.
+The uptime package manages the uptime tracking of the L1 validators.
 It wraps AvalancheGo's uptime tracking manager under the hood and additionally introduces pausable uptime manager interface.
 The pausable uptime manager interface allows the manager to pause and resume the uptime tracking for a specific validator.

+The uptime package must be run on at least one L1 node, referred to in this document as the "tracker node".

 Uptime tracking works as follows: